dylanfox5/dylanfox5.github.io/README.md

 # Dylan Fox's Portfolio

 This is the source for Dylan's online portfolio.
 It's built using a starter theme from Gatsby and leverages ReactJS.
-The starter theme, Portfolio theme, enables developers to spin up oustanding one-page portfolio lightning fast.
+The starter theme, Minimal Portfolio, enables developers to spin up oustanding one-page portfolio lightning fast.

 Check out the Gatsby Stater here: [Portfolio Minimal Theme on Github](https://github.com/konstantinmuenster/gatsby-theme-portfolio-minimal)

-Just clone this Gatsby Starter, add the content.
-And that's it!

 ---